shipwright-io/website/content/en/docs/api/buildstrategies.md

 }
 ```

 In this scenario, only one container can have the `spec.resources.requests` definition.
-Even when both steps have the same values, only one container will get them, the others will be set to zero.
+Even when both steps have the same values, only one container will get them; the others will be set to zero.

 ---